inkyblackness/ss-specs/levelObjects/Actions.md

 **Random Timer Action Details** (16 byte)

     0000  int32      Object index
-    0004  int32      Time limit
+    0004  int32      Time interval
     0008  int32      Activation value
-    000C  [4]byte    Unknown
+    000C  int16      Variance
+    000E  [2]byte    Unused

-The ```Time limit``` specifies within which time span the given object shall be triggered randomly.
-The first activation waits until the complete time limit has elapsed, further activations are random within this limit.
+The ```Time interval``` specifies in 0.1 seconds units within which time span the given object shall be triggered regularly.
+The ```Variance``` adds some randomness to the interval.
+Usually low numbers are encountered.

+> The unit of the variance is not clear.
+A value of ```0x0200``` caused random delays of up to 25 seconds.

 The ```Activation value``` must be ```0xFFFF``` or higher for this action to work.